Snapshot freshness warning

 2.75 kg harvested | rejected 0.00 kg | strain Snow white...

-Keeps vendor-level loss and alert detail below the promise strip, where it supports confidence instead of dominating the story.
+Keeps source-level exposure and watch detail below the promise strip, where it supports follow-up diligence instead of dominating the story.

 6